 Entities may extend both entity and non-entity classes, and non-entity classes may extend entity classes.

-Persistent instance variables must be declared private, protected, or package-private, and can only be accessed directly by the entity class’s methods.
+Persistent instance variables must be declared private, protected, or package-private and can be accessed directly only by the entity class’s methods.
 Clients must access the entity’s state through accessor or business methods.